dai-shi/use-atom/README.md

 1. (again) `write` must be a pure function.
 1. async write doesn't suspend.
-1. async write error is not handled properly. (fixable)
 1. `write` can only accepts new value. (maybe fixable)
 1. dependents are only added. (maybe fixable)